-- 55. There is potential for cables to become exposed due to migrating sand waves, although this is unlikely if pre-sweeping is used to bury the cables below the reference seabed level.
+- 54. There is potential for cables to become exposed due to migrating sand waves, although this is unlikely if pre-sweeping is used to bury the cables below the reference seabed level.
 Various types of monitoring may be required which will be outlined in the final DCO application.
 This will likely include details of a cable burial survey to ensure cables remain buried and to inform on the need for cable reburial.
-The details of any required monitoring would be determined post consent in consultation with the MMO and Natural England. - 56.
-The definitions of the worst case scenario have been made from consideration of Chapter 6 Project Description. - 57.
+The details of any required monitoring would be determined post consent in consultation with the MMO and Natural England. - 55.
+The definitions of the worst case scenarios have been made from consideration of Chapter 6 Project Description. - 56.
 Table 9.2 outlines the worst case scenarios for each identified impact.
-Where percentage areas affected have been calculated, these are based on a total windfarm site area of 208km2 and an offshore cable corridor area of 133km2 which results in a total offshore development area for the assessment of 341km2 (see Figure 9.2).
+Where percentage areas affected have been calculated, these are based on a total windfarm site area of 255km2 and an offshore cable corridor area of 123km2 which results in a total offshore development area for the assessment of 378km2.
+As a worst case, the offshore cable corridor area has been calculated based on the northern route (see Figure 9.2) which has the largest area of the two routes and from which the worst case export cable length was calculated.
+It would not be realistic to combine the areas for both route options as in reality only one of these routes will be used following final design of the project.